If you love to travel, you’ll be tempted by World Ventures.

 Between travel blogs, travel vlogs, and travelogues, the digital age has ushered in hordes of wannabe world travelers.
 It’s pretty easy to get people excited about travel.

 World Ventures picked a good (albeit competitive) market to be in.
 They’re the guys posing in pictures holding signs that read ‘You Should Be Here’ as they travel the world.
-Does this mean I’m involved?

 #14.
 Skyrocket growth

 These guys are defying the laws of gravity.
-They’ve been named amongst Inc.’s 5,000 fastest-growing private companies not one, but twice.
+They’ve been named amongst Inc.’s 5,000 fastest-growing private companies not once, but twice.
 They also partnered recently with a prestigious networking group called Success North Dallas.

 #13.
 Give back to the community